charlesxu90/phbuilder/README.md

   <img src="figures/reweighting.png" width="800"/>
 </p>

-Figure: The initial guess for the **dV/dl** coefficients for ARGT yields replicates for which the distributions are consistent but not flat (left).
+Figure: The initial guess for the **dVdl** coefficients for ARGT yields replicates for which the distributions are consistent but not flat (left).
 Upon performing the inverse-Boltzmann refinement and rerunning the replicates, the distributions are now both consistent and flat (right).

 # Running CpHMD simulations on HPC resources